-MSR-Electronic monitors gases in H2 research, H2 production as well as in H2 transport and H2 mobility.
+MSR-Electronic monitors gases in H2 detection, H2 production as well as in H2 transport and H2 mobility.

 Grey, blue, turquoise or green hydrogen?

 Depending on the type of production used, different colours are assigned to the hydrogen even though it is colourless.
 In its national climate protection and hydrogen strategy for the future, the German government is focusing in particular on green hydrogen produced in climate-neutral way.
 However, the most widely produced hydrogen at present is the climate-damaging grey hydrogen.
 Here, hydrogen is split off from a fossil hydrocarbon – natural gas – by means of steam reforming.
 The natural gas reacts with water vapour, producing H2 and CO2.
 During this production process, H2 detection is indispensable.
 Because in the event of a leakage, the CO2 displaces the oxygen in the ambient air and thus endangers human life.

 CO2 is extremely dangerous in higher concentrations and can even be fatal.
 The danger of poisoning begins at 0.5 % vol CO2, while a concentration of over 10 % vol can lead to death by asphyxiation.
 Since carbon dioxide is one of the odourless and colourless gases, the danger is usually only recognised when it is too late.